Find Insurance Providers for Your Second Home

 Farmers has some of the most flexible unoccupied and vacant house insurance policies.
 For instance, if you need to cancel a vacant house insurance policy for whatever reason, Farmers will reimburse you for the portion of time for which you didn’t use the coverage.
 This is a great feature for homeowners who are selling their property.

-State Farm makes it easy for homeowners to receive coverage for their uninhabited home by offering an endorsement, which can be added to an existing policy.
+State Farm makes it easy for homeowners to receive coverage for their uninhabited home by offering an endorsement that can be added to an existing policy.
 As an added perk, the endorsement provides coverage for vandalism and glass breakage.
 State Farm’s endorsement is valid for six months of coverage.